Keshav-spec/Bone-Marrow-Classification/README.md

 The model achieved an accuracy of **93.94%** on the validation set, demonstrating its effectiveness in classifying bone marrow cells.
 This high accuracy indicates the model's potential utility in assisting medical professionals with hematologic disease diagnosis.

-**Confusion Matrix:**

-*Insert a confusion matrix here to provide insight into the model's performance across different cell classes.*

 ## Usage